France's Cite du Cinema aims to lure Hollywood

-Cite du Cinema, the largest film studio facility ever built in France, at a cost of 170 million euros (123 million pounds), opens this weekend aiming to attract foreign productions with facilities to match those in Hollywood.
+Cite du Cinema, the largest film studio facility ever built in France, at a cost of 170 million euros ($200 million), opens this weekend aiming to attract foreign productions with facilities to match those in Hollywood.

 But while the complex offers modern equipment and facilities to compare with studios in Berlin, London and Rome - Europe's three largest film centres - France's lower tax breaks for international productions could still reduce its appeal.